Phil Ivey

-Phillip Dennis Ivey Jr. (born February 1, 1977) is an American professional poker player who has won ten World Series of Poker bracelets, one World Poker Tour title, and appeared at nine World Poker Tour final tables.
+Phillip Dennis Ivey Jr. (born February 1, 1977) is an American professional poker player who has won eleven World Series of Poker bracelets, one World Poker Tour title, and appeared at nine World Poker Tour final tables.
 Ivey is regarded by numerous poker observers and contemporaries as the best all-around player in the world.
 In 2017, he was elected to the Poker Hall of Fame.
+He is also an ambassador for WPT Global.

 Background

 Ivey first began to develop his poker skills by playing against co-workers at a New Brunswick, New Jersey, telemarketing firm in the late 1990s.
+He was introduced to the game by playing five-card stud with his grandfather as a child.
 One of his nicknames, "No Home Jerome", stems from the fake ID card he secured to play poker in Atlantic City, New Jersey, in his teenage years.
-He was given the nickname "The Phenom" after winning three World Series of Poker bracelets in 2002.
+He was given the nickname "The Phenom".
 His other nickname is "the Tiger Woods of Poker".